top of page

 • Critical analysis of research papers

-• Science Communication - Disseminating Research
+• Science Communication - Disseminating Research, Lightning Presentation

-• Photo and video editing instruction and demonstration
+• Photo editing instruction and demonstration

 • Scientific writing opportunities through blog writing